Active ingredient

 MabThera contains the active substance “rituximab”.
 This is a type of protein called a “monoclonal antibody”.
 It sticks to the surface of a type of white blood cell called “B-Lymphocyte”.
 When rituximab sticks to the surface of this cell, the cell dies.

-MabThera may be used for the treatment of several different conditions in adults.
+MabThera may be used for the treatment of several different conditions in adults and children.
 Your doctor may prescribe MabThera for the treatment of:

 a) Non-Hodgkin’s Lymphoma